paulfranceschi/taxonomy-of-concepts-for-AI/README.md

 This project is published under the MIT license.

 # References
-This project is based on my paper entitled:
+This project is based on the structure of concepts put forth in my paper entitled:
 * Franceschi, P. (2002), ‘Une classe de concepts’, Semiotica 139: 211-226. doi.org/10.1515.semi.2002.020

 that introduces the matrices of concepts.
 An English translation is also available: